Latest News

 Physical arbitrage is more profitable than LME storage because warehouse operators like ISTIM no longer have the large storage revenues to compete with physical buyers for fresh metal.

 There may also be a lack of aluminium available to fight for as China increases imports.
-In the first half of this year, the country imported 1.25 million tonnes of primary metals, mostly Russian.
-The pace of arrivals increased in July.
+In the first half of this year, the country imported 1.25 million tonnes of primary metals, mainly Russian.
+The pace of arrival increased in July.

 The LME warehouse roundabout has lost momentum, and it will continue to do so until operators are able to draw more metal from the physical supply chain.